 The fluid can be removed using a needle but the fluid usually builds up again.
 It is possible to inject a drug that prevents the fluid from coming back but this may be uncomfortable and can cause an infection.

 What does the operation involve?

 Your surgeon will remove an epididymal cyst.
-This will usually involve removing part of or all the epididymus.
+This will usually involve removing part of or all the epididymis.

 What complications can happen?